bark-simulator/bark-ml/Readme.md

 env = gym.make("intersection-v0")
 ```

-In the unprotected left turn scenario, the ego agent's goal is a `StateLimitGoal` placed on the top-left lane.
+In the unprotected left turn scenario, the ego agent's goal is a `StateLimitsGoal` placed on the top-left lane.
 A positive reward (`+1`) is given for reaching the goal lane and a negative reward for having a collision or leaving the drivable area (`-1`).

 The unprotected left turn scenario can use discrete or continuous actions: